Thomas 'no less hungry' for Tour de France

 Thomas says Ineos' morale is positive, describing the team as a "good group of lads who are enjoying racing our bikes".

-That bond will come into play when they take on the likes of Tadej Pogačar and Primoz Roglic, who Thomas says have been the strongest riders over the past two years.
+That bond will come into play when they take on the likes of Tadej Pogacar and Primoz Roglic, who Thomas says have been the strongest riders over the past two years.

 "I think having a strong team to take them on is our best chance of beating them," he said.